s-victor/TinyPedal/docs/customization.md

     show_confirmation_for_batch_toggle
 Show confirmation dialog for enabling or disabling all widgets or modules.
 This option is enabled by default.

+    snap_distance
+The distance (in pixels) at which the widget will snap to screen edges or other widgets.
+Default `10`.
+Hold `Ctrl` to enable snapping.

+    snap_gap
+The gap (in pixels) to leave between the widget and the snapped widget edges.
+Default `0`.

     grid_move_size
 Set grid size for grid move, value in pixel.
 Default is `8` pixel.
 Minimum value is limited to `1`.